codeforamerica/ohana-api/README.md

 #### Javascript Runtime

-* You need a Javascript runtime.
+You need a Javascript runtime.
 [We recommend Node.JS](https://github.com/codeforamerica/howto/blob/master/Node.js.md) (if you have a good reason not to use it, [there are other options](https://github.com/sstephenson/execjs)).

 #### PostgreSQL
-**OS X**

-On OS X, the easiest way to install PostgreSQL is with [Postgres.app](http://postgresapp.com/)

-If that doesn't work, try this [tutorial](http://www.moncefbelyamani.com/how-to-install-postgresql-on-a-mac-with-homebrew-and-lunchy/).

-**Other**

-See the Downloads page on postgresql.org for steps to install on other systems: [http://www.postgresql.org/download/](http://www.postgresql.org/download/)
+PostgreSQL is an open source object-relational database system that [runs well on Mac and Linux](https://github.com/codeforamerica/howto/blob/master/PostgreSQL.md).

+After installation, you may need to create a user and database in Postgres for use by Ohana-API. **TODO: verify that this is true, write this part**.

 #### Redis

 **OS X**

 On OS X, the easiest way to install Redis is with Homebrew: